-The final regulations for implementing the Higher Education Opportunity Act (HEOA) of 2008 include provisions designed to reduce the illegal sharing of copyrighted works through peer-to-peer file sharing.
-This document describes Willamette University’s plan to comply with the four relevant provisions of the act:
+The regulations for implementing the Higher Education Opportunity Act (HEOA) of 2008 include provisions designed to reduce the illegal sharing of copyrighted works through peer-to-peer file sharing.
+This plan describes how Willamette University will comply with the four relevant provisions of the act:

 - Informing and educating the community about appropriate versus inappropriate use of copyrighted material

 - Using technology-based deterrents to illegal file sharing

 - Implementing procedures for handling unauthorized distribution of copyrighted material